alextim/astro-lib/packages/astro-sitemap/README.md

 **astro-sitemap** key extras:

+- Exclude pages from sitemap by glob patterns.
 - More control on sitemap output:
   - manage xml namespaces;
   - `lastmod` format option;
   - possibility to add a link to custom xsl.
 - Automatically creates a link to sitemap in `<head>` section of generated pages.
 - Flexible configuration: configure the integration with external config, astro.config or combine both.

+:exclamation: Both integrations, the official and **astro-sitemap** don't support SSR.

 ---